 BANKING ON OUR FUTURE!

-Why this action is so important: Last year, the International Energy Agency stated that in order to meet the Paris climate targets there can be no new investments in oil, gas, or coal, starting immediately.
+Why this action is so important: In 2021, the International Energy Agency stated that in order to meet the Paris climate targets there can be no new investments in oil, gas, or coal, starting immediately.
 Yet since the climate accords were signed, Chase, Citi, Wells Fargo and Bank of America have loaned the fossil fuel industry a trillion dollars with no plans to stop.
 We, as their customers, have the ability to convince them to do the right thing for all our our futures.

 Once you’ve signed the pledge, here are two next steps you can take to amplify the impact of this action:

 First, If you do have a credit card with Chase, Citicard, Bank of America, or Wells Fargo, apply for a new credit card with a better bank now.
 Once you have a new card, you’ll be able to switch cards and cancel your card with these climate outlaw banks.
 To find a good option, use Green America’s list of credit cards issued from banks that don’t lend to fossil fuel companies.
 Both Beneficial State Bank and Amalgamated Bank offer climate-friendly credit cards with no annual fee.